ghstahl/IdentityServer4.Contrib.LiteDB/README.md

 # IdentityServer4.Contrib.LiteDB
 ## Reference
 [IdentityServer4.Contrib.MongoDB](https://github.com/diogodamiani/IdentityServer4.Contrib.MongoDB)
 This project is about 99% the same as the MongoDB variant.
-LiteDB is MongoDB friendly, so not much change for
+LiteDB is MongoDB friendly, so it was basically a search and replace "MongoDB" => "LiteDB"

 ## Usage
 [Startup](src/PagesWebApp/Startup.cs)